 We make provision for students with SEND.
 Teachers, and Key Workers in EYFS, identify who requires additional support, working alongside the Special Educational Needs & Disability Coordinator and in consultation with parents.
 Opportunities for learning within the curriculum are differentiated and targeted towards the area of need for each individual.
-Reasonable additional support and interventions are provided in order to ensure students make progress.
-Teachers and Key Workers constantly monitor and review the student's progress, adapting activities so that the whole curriculum policy is available to all.
+Reasonable additional support and interventions are provided to support students' progress.
+Teachers monitor and review the student's progress, adapting activities so that the whole curriculum policy is accessible to all.
 There are some children whose needs may not be able to be met at Thornton College (please refer to the admission policy).